This post contains affiliate links. Please see our disclosure policy.

 In a small blender or food processor add your cottage cheese, honey to taste, vanilla, cacao powder, dates, and protein powder (if using).

-Blend until smooth, then transfer to 4 single serving cups.
+Blend until smooth, then transfer to 4 single serving cups and refrigerate at least 2 hours.

 Garnish with fresh berries of your choice and enjoy!